Planning a solo trip to Bratislava, Slovakia? Here’s everything you need to know for your visit:

 - Bratislava has an excellent public transport system – with buses, trams and trolleybuses.
 All these use the same ticket system, making it convenient to hop around town.

-- Tickets can be bought from newspaper kiosks or at automated (yellow) machines, located inside most stations.
-A ticket valid for 15 minutes (1 ride) costs €0.70, while a ticket valid for 1 hour (multiple rides) costs €1.50.
-An unlimited day-pass is €4.50 – tickets and passes are also available for multiple days.
+– A ticket valid for 15 minutes (1 ride) costs €0.90, while a ticket valid for 1 hour (multiple rides) costs €1.70.

-- Note: tickets must be stamped immediately after boarding.
+– Tickets and passes are also available for multiple days. - Note: tickets must be stamped immediately after boarding.

 - Taxis are much cheaper than in other Western European capitals.
 There are over 20 companies, and it is usually cheaper to call for a taxi than flagging one down on the street.